mahendraKumara/HTML-Guide-for-Beginners/README.md

 # HTML-Guide-for-Beginners
-A Complete HTML guide for beginner Web developers
+This repository holds the all static files for HTML Guide for Beginner-Web Developers